laic-ufmg/topicmodels/README.md

 # Methods for Expanding Short Text for Topic Modeling

-Code related to the project to improve topic modeling for short text.
+Code and datasets related to the project to improve topic modeling for short text.

 Here you can find the codes for DREx(Distributed Representation-based Expansion) and COFE (Co-Frequency Expansion), both described in